-Prerequisite: "C" grade or higher or "Pass" or concurrent enrollment in MATH 178 or 180 or equivalent
+Prerequisite: "C" grade or higher or "Pass" or concurrent enrollment in MATH 180 or equivalent 3 hours lecture, 3 hours laboratory

 Calculus-based problem solving as well as a philosophical approach to physical phenomena such as force, linear and rotational motion and energy, simple harmonic motion and wave behavior, heat and thermodynamics.
 Laboratory experience is an integral part of this course.